Ernest Obitre Gama: Personal life

 Obitre Gama married Zilipah Enaru before he became Minister of Internal Affairs.
 He lives with her in the same house in Olevu in Maracha Town since he left the Ministry of Internal Affairs.
-Obitre Gama has six children with his wife, including Eyoki Obitre Gama, Jocelyn Obitre Gama, Robina Obitre Gama, Afimani Obitre Gama, Gordon Obitre Gama, and Judy Obitre–Gama, who is the current Executive Director of the National Identification and Registration Authority in Uganda, previous Board Secretary of the Uganda Registration Services Bureau, and is a noted scholar and environmental lawyer.
+Obitre Gama has six children with his wife, including Eyoki Obitre Gama, Jocelyn Obitre Gama, Robina Obitre Gama, Afimani Obitre Gama, Gordon Obitre Gama, and Judy Obitre–Gama, the former Executive Director of the National Identification and Registration Authority in Uganda, previous Board Secretary of the Uganda Registration Services Bureau, and is a noted scholar and environmental lawyer.
 He also claimed in an interview with Sidney Miria of the New Vision newspaper to have other children.

 Obitre Gama was a noted sportsman as well, winning Ugandan-wide competitions in Rugby union and Squash.